 - labelling and leaflet artwork examples if the meeting is about changes to labelling and leaflets for a product or range of products

 - information relating to the questions (eg relevant study protocols)

-- content of previous scientific advice received (national EU authorities, other relevant international authorities)
+- content of previous scientific advice received (MHRA relevant international authorities)